eslint/css/docs/rules/baseline.md

 ## When Not to Use It

-If your web application targets just one browser then you can safely disable this rule.
+If your web application doesn't target all Baseline browsers then you can safely disable this rule.